humfricz/mpesa-php/README.md

 # ModoPesa MPESA - PHP
 A simple and concise library for integrating MPESA into Websites/Web Apps written in Vanilla PHP.
-Based on Daraja - the new MPESA API - https://developer.safaricom.co.ke/docs/
+Based on Daraja - the new <a href="https://developer.safaricom.co.ke/docs/">MPESA API</a>

 ## Installation
 Getting started with this MPESA library is very easy.
 * Your site/app MUST be running over https for the MPESA Instant Payment Notification (IPN) to work.
-* If you have not created a Daraja app, head over to https://developer.safaricom.co.ke/docs/#creating-a-sandbox-app and create one.
+* If you have not created a Daraja app, head over to <a href="https://developer.safaricom.co.ke/docs/#creating-a-sandbox-app">Daraja</a> and create one.
-* These three files are all you need in your app/website for the integration:
+* These two files are all you need in your app/website for the integration:

 	* MPESA.php
 	* Response.php
-	* cert.cr

-* You can download a zip of all file (including the license and this README file) from https://github.com/ModoPesa/mpesa-php/archive/v0.17.12.07.zip and extract it somewhere/anywhere in your app directory.
-Make sure all three files are in the same directory.
+* You can download a zip of all files ( including the license and this README file ) from <a href="https://github.com/ModoPesa/mpesa-php/archive/v0.17.12.07.zip">here</a> and extract it somewhere/anywhere in your app directory.
+Make sure all files are extracted in the same directory.

 ## Usage
 Define some basic constants, either in your app/website's configuration or at the top of the script including the MPESA Class file like so: